cyrinux/vault-kv-search/README.md

 This tool is compatible with secrets kv v1 and v2.

-This tool is compatible with secrets kv v1 and v2.

 ## Example Usage

 - Export or prepend command with VAULT_ADDR and your VAULT_TOKEN